reach-sh/reach-sample-react-app/README.md

 npm run start
 ```

-If you modify the contract, you must run the `compile-rsh` script:
+If you modify `src/index.rsh`, you must run the `compile-rsh` script:

 ```
 npm run compile-rsh